 - 1. Transfer from a state approved program; - 2.
 Meet all the admission criteria as generic students; - 3.
-Schedule a meeting with the Department Head at least two semesters in advance of desired transfer date; - 4.
-Complete and submit Transfer Application to JSCC Nursing Program (this will be provided at scheduled meeting with Department Head); - 5.
-Submit copies of course syllabi/outlines to Department Head for review, upon request; - 6.
-Have letter of recommendation from clinical nursing faculty who taught student in last nursing course: - 7.
+Schedule a meeting with the Dean of Health Education at least two semesters in advance of desired transfer date; - 4.
+Complete and submit Transfer Application to JSCC Nursing Program (this will be provided at scheduled meeting with division Dean); - 5.
+Submit copies of course syllabi/outlines to Dean of Health Education for review, upon request; - 6.
+Have letter of recommendation from clinical nursing faculty who taught student in last nursing course; - 7.
 Pass a comprehensive exam from the content of the course(s) prior to the one to which the student is requesting transfer with a minimum grade of 80 and demonstrate competency of skills.